jito-foundation/jito-stake-unstake-reference/README.md

 #### Stake Account Deposit Methods

+**Important:** Stake account deposits use a **two-step process** to keep transactions within size limits:

+**Step 1: Create and Delegate Stake Account** (using `useCreateStakeAccount`)
+* Creates a new stake account with the specified amount
+* Delegates the stake account to a selected validator from the pool
+* Returns the stake account address for use in Step 2

+**Step 2: Deposit Stake Account to Pool**

 ##### Assisted Method
 * Uses `depositStake` from `@jito-foundation/stake-deposit-interceptor-sdk`
-* Creates a new stake account with the specified amount
+* Accepts an existing delegated stake account address
-* Delegates the stake account to a selected validator
+* Automatically detects the validator the stake is delegated to by reading the stake account data
 * Authorizes and deposits the stake account via the interceptor wrapper program
-* The interceptor program manages the deposit process and provides a deposit receipt
+* The interceptor program manages the authorization and deposit process, creating a deposit receipt that can later be used to claim pool tokens

 ##### Manual Method
 * Manually constructs all instructions for stake account deposit
-* Creates a stake account and delegates it to a validator
+* Accepts an existing delegated stake account address
+* Automatically detects the validator the stake is delegated to by parsing the stake account data
 * Authorizes the stake-deposit authority as both staker and withdrawer
 * Manually builds the `DepositStake` instruction for the interceptor program
 * Demonstrates the complete low-level flow including PDA derivations and account setup
 * Shows how JitoSOL uniquely requires the stake-deposit-interceptor wrapper program for stake deposits

+**Note:** In production use cases, users typically already have delegated stake accounts and would skip Step 1, going directly to Step 2 with their existing stake account addresses.

 ---